Advanced Planning | MAGIC: THE GATHERING

 "Drive to Work #83—Rarities"

-I take a break from Theros design to talk about how R&D decides what rarity a card is.
+I take a break from Theros design to talk about how Ramp;D decides what rarity a card is.

 "Drive to Work #84—Theros, Part 4"